voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 > “For every dollar spent on lobbying by labor unions and public-interest groups together, large corporations and their associations now spend $34.” ([source](https://www.theatlantic.com/business/archive/2015/04/how-corporate-lobbyists-conquered-american-democracy/390822/))

-And this is not simply a partisan issue:
+And this is not a simple partisan issue:

 > OpenSecrets.org: [“Corporations Give Big to Both Side...
 Democrats and Republicans Share Big-Dollar Donors”](https://www.opensecrets.org/news/2010/11/democrats-and-republicans-sharing-b/)